CrystalMBrown/Data-Analytics-Portfolio/README.md

 ---

+## What This Means

+The data points to a **specific event or change around March 2025** as the primary driver of churn.

+Because churn is not tied to plan type or acquisition cost adjusting pricing or targeting is unlikely to fix the issue.
+The root cause is more likely tied to product, experience, or operational changes.

+This analysis identifies where the problem is.
+The next step is *confirming what caused it*.

+---

 ## Recommendations

 **1. Investigate March-June 2025**

-Cross-reference marketing campaign data, support ticket history, and the development changelog to identify any product, campaign, or operational changes that coincided with the churn spike.
+I would start by cross-referencing:

+- Product releases and feature changes
+- Support ticket volume and sentiment
+- Marketing campaigns or messaging shifts

+The goal is to identify what changed during this period.

 **2. Extend the dataset to present day**

-Confirm whether churn has stabilized or is still accelerating.
-If still elevated, immediate intervention is needed before the customer base erodes further.
+Determine whether churn has stabilized or is still elevated.

-**3. Implement month 4 proactive Customer Success outreach**
+If it’s ongoing, this becomes a more urgent retention issue.

+**3. Proactive outreach at Month 4**

-A check-in call or automated health survey to identify disengaging customers before they reach the churn window.
+Introduce a Customer Success check-in (call or automated survey) before customers reach the observed churn window.

-**4. Deploy a one-question exit survey**

-Even a 10% response rate from recently churned customers would provide direct evidence of the root cause that no amount of internal data analysis can replace.
+**4. Capture direct feedback from churned customers**

+A simple one-question exit survey (“Why did you leave?”) can provide insights that internal data alone cannot.

 ---
-## Business Impact

-With a churn rate increase from about 5% to around 15% during peak months, this represents a potential loss of 10% in customer lifetime value and poses a significant risk to recurring revenue stability.
+## If I Were Embedded on This Team

+My first priority would be figuring out what actually caused the March spike.

+In the first 1–2 weeks, I would:

+- Compare churn cohorts before and after March 2025.
+- Review support trends for sudden increases or pattern changes.
+- Audit product releases or incidents during that window.

+The goal would be to isolate the root cause quickly and prevent further loss.

 ---

 ## What I Would Do Differently With More Data

-I would compare what services and features were used by both churned customers and customers who stayed active through the spike periods.
-I would also calculate the difference in behavior between customers who churned within 6 months and those who were active longer.
-This would help investigate whether there is a gap between what customers expected from the product and what they experienced.
+With additional data, I would:

+- Compare feature usage between churned and retained customers
+- Analyze behavior differences between short-term and long-term users
+- Investigate whether there’s a gap between what customers expected and what they experienced

+---

+## Final Note

+This project reflects how I approach problems: starting with the business question, understanding the data deeply, and focusing on decisions that actually impact the customer experience.

 ---